 Don't wash your vehicle in the direct rays of the sun.
 Don't use strong soaps or chemical detergents.
 Use liquid hand, dish or car washing (mild detergent) soaps.
+You can get GM-approved cleaning products from your dealer.
+(See "Appearance Care and Materials" in the Index.)
 Don't use cleaning agents that are petroleum based, or that contain acid or abrasives.
 All cleaning agents should be flushed promptly and not allowed to dry on the surface, or they could stain.
 Dry the finish with a soft, clean chamois or an all-cotton towel to avoid surface scratches and water spotting.

 High pressure car washes may cause water to enter your vehicle.